Entry is river left at Tonkel Road (1/4 mile north of Hursh Road at 41.22085, -85.026873)

 Distance is approximately 9 miles and will take the average paddler 4 hours to complete.

 The put-in location is gravel with an easy to use launch area.
 Parking is available but no other amenities at the launch site.
 The paddle takes you under the historic wooden Spencerville covered bridge, through woods and farmland and ends in the town of Leo-Cedarville.
-You will pass through a portion of the Cedarville Reservoir where there are any small islands that are home to lots of wildlife including deer, muskrat, beaver, and tons of birds.
+You will pass through a portion of the Cedarville Reservoir where there are many small islands that are home to a lot of wildlife including deer, muskrat, beaver, and tons of birds.
 You may even be lucky enough to spot an eagle!
 The exit is at public launch site with a cement boat launch area and good parking.
 A porti-potti is at the exit ramp, and just across the street from the exit is Riverside Gardens park with a playground, restrooms, walking path and additional parking.

 St. Joseph River to St. Marys River